 In general, don't worry about accepting a LinkedIn request from someone you have not met, but do be careful.
 Before you click on the "Accept" button, view their profile.
 Are they someone you would like to meet in person?
 Do they do something related to what you do?

 Does their profile seem real?
 Fake LinkedIn profiles do exist for selling and scamming reasons, so always check the person's profile before you accept a connection request.
 Be wary of profiles with poor capitalization, bad spelling, and poor grammar -- often signs that the person who created the profile is not familiar with proper English usage.

-If the person is incredibly attractive with 3 or less connections, assume that an image of a model is being used.
-And look for other signs that a profile is not real -- I received a connection request from a US Army general who attended the USAF Academy (doubtful) and was wearing an USMC general's uniform (NEVER!).
-I am generally skeptical of profiles with fewer than 100 connections.
+If the person is incredibly attractive with 3 or fewer connections, assume that an image of a model is being used.
+And look for other signs that a profile is not real -- I received a connection invitation from a very attractive US Army general who attended the USAF Academy (doubtful) and was wearing an USMC general's uniform (NEVER!).
+These days, I am generally skeptical of profiles with fewer than 100 connections.

 LinkedIn has finally made it easier to send a customized connection request by simply clicking on the "Connect" link when you are on the person's profile page.

 Customized connection requests are often accepted.
 A generic "Please accept my connection request" is not usually effective.
 Make it clear why you would like to connect, hopefully in a way that benefits both of you: